iotaledger/goshimmer/docs/protocol_specification/consensus_mechanism.md

 ## FPC

 ## Approval Weight (AW)
 Approval weight represents the [weight](#active-consensus-mana) of branches (and messages), similar to the longest chain rule in Nakamoto consensus.
 However, instead of selecting a leader based on a puzzle (PoW) or stake (PoS), it allows every node to express its opinion by simply issuing any message and attaching it in a part of the Tangle it *likes* (based on FCoB/FPC).
-This process is also known as virtual voting, and has been previously described as [On Tangle Voting](https://medium.com/@hans_94488/a-new-consensus-the-tangle-multiverse-part-1-da4cb2a69772).
+This process is also known as virtual voting, and has been previously described in [On Tangle Voting](https://medium.com/@hans_94488/a-new-consensus-the-tangle-multiverse-part-1-da4cb2a69772).

 If a node realizes its opinion according to FCoB/FPC differs from that of the majority of weight, it has to do a reorg of its perception according to the heavier branch.
-In that way, all nodes will eventually converge to the heaviest branches, and, thus, resolve conflicts efficiently.
+In that way, all nodes will eventually converge to the heaviest branches, and, thus, come to consensus efficiently.

 AW also serves as a probabilistic finality tool for individual messages and their payloads, i.e., transactions.

 ### Finalization
-TODO: add finality for branches?

 Finality must always be considered as a probabilistic finality in the sense that a message is included in the ledger with a very high probability.
 Two qualities desired from a finality criteria are fast confirmation rate and a high probability of non-reversibility.

-A message is considered finalized or confirmed if one of the following holds:
+A branch is considered finalized/confirmed if one of the following holds:

-1. Its approval weight is higher than *0.5*, and it belongs to the *MasterBranch*.
+1. It is the *MasterBranch*.
-2. It belongs to a branch *B* with conflicting branches, but the approval weight of any of those conflicting branches is at least *0.5* lower than *B*.
+2. Its approval weight is at least *0.5* higher than any of its conflicting branches.

+A message is considered finalized/confirmed if the following holds:
+1. Its approval weight is higher than *0.5*, and its branch is confirmed.

 Conversely, a message that does not gather enough AW will not be finalized, and, thus, will be pending until it might be orphaned if not reachable via current tips anymore.